OpenHD/Documentation/general/faq.md

 #### Where are the config-files ?

-With 2.2-evo we removed the complex config files, everything is set up in QOpenhd, or the configuator which will come in the Future
+With 2.2-evo we removed the complex config files, everything is set up in QOpenhd, or the Configuator which will come in the future

 #### What is the minimum hardware I need to try this?

-Two Raspberry Pi, two supported WiFi adapters, one Pi cam \(Or CSI-HDMI Adapter\), and 2 good quality \(preferably Industrial micro SD Cards\).
+Two Raspberry Pi's, two supported WiFi adapters, one Pi cam \(Or CSI-HDMI Adapter\), and 2 good quality \(preferably Industrial micro SD Cards\).

 {% hint style="warning" %}
 Please read the rest of the documentation and do your homework when you make your purchases!
 Only specific WiFi cards will work due to the unique requirements of the system.